Observers' Guide to the Civil Service Commission

 The Governor designates one of the three Commissioners as the President of the Commission.
 The President serves in office at the pleasure of the Governor.
-The President of the Commission is also the head of the DCS, and is responsible for carrying out all of the duties and functions of the Department.
+The President of the Commission is also the head of the Department of Civil Service, and is responsible for carrying out all of the duties and functions of the agency.

 Office of Commission Operations

-The Office of Commission Operations has been established within the DCS.
-The Commission Operations staff supports the work of the CSC.
+The Office of Commission Operations has been established within the Department of Civil Service.
+The Commission Operations staff supports the work of the Commission.

 Open Meetings of the Commission

-Two Commissioners constitute a meeting quorum, and approval of two Commissioners is required to effect a decision.
-Certain decisions regarding municipal civil service rules require the assent of all three Commissioners (see Section 4, "Municipal Service," below).
+Two Commissioners constitute a meeting quorum, and approval of at least two Commissioners is required to affect a decision.
+Certain decisions regarding municipal civil service rules require the assent of all three Commissioners (see Section 1, "Municipal Service," below).

-The CSC can "calendar" (reserve) items for further consideration at future meetings.
+The Commission can "calendar" items for further consideration at future meetings.
 This process allows the Commissioners additional time to consider an issue and review supporting materials before rendering a decision.

 Appeals to the Commission

-While Commission appeals are not subject to the Open Meetings Law and the requirements of Executive Order 3, the Commission has issued guidelines governing how the Commission processes appeals.
-These guidelines are available through the Department of Civil Service's website at https://www.cs.ny.gov/commission/appealguidelines/guidelines.cfm.
+While Commission appeals are not subject to the Open Meetings Law and the requirements of Executive Order 3, Guidelines have been issued governing how the Commission processes appeals.

 Open Meetings Calendar and Calendar Index